firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-27/2015-09-05-take-on-me-chapters-one-five.md

 "Why am I here?"

 Alex tapped the stick with the silver ring on his index finger.
 "I told you, I had a brother like that."

-Take On Me, _the debut novel from Minerva Zimmerman, is on sale now!
-[You can read more about the book here](/books/), and also find links to order it for Kindle, iBooks, Nook, and Kobo.
-If you enjoy the first chapters, please spread the word.
-Thanks for reading!_

-#### About the Author

-Minerva Zimmerman has managed to remain Statistically Chaotic Neutral despite rumors to the contrary.
-She is the author of [_The Shattered Ones_](/books/) series of novels from Fireside, and her short fiction has appeared in anthologies from Crossed Genres and Broken Eye Books.
-She can be found at [minervazimmerman.com](http://minervazimmerman.com) or as [@grumpymartian](https://twitter.com/grumpymartian) on Twitter.